Understanding the devastation of hair loss

 When I opened Hairs 2 U, I didn’t want to open just another wig store I wanted to help all the women in the world experiencing hair loss, because I understand their devastation.
 When some of these women come into the store they are at their lowest point in their lives, they have just received the worst report imaginable—and are now walking into a wig store and having to show their vulnerability to a stranger.
 This is a surreal moment, it is sad and awkward.
 Their biggest fears are: nothing is going to look right on me, everybody is going to know I have cancer, everyone is going to know I’m wearing a wig.
 What do I say, how do I bring it up, do I say I’m going through chemo, how do I act?
 I’ve seen them cry before they say a word.
 I’ve seen them come in and act like they are just looking and couldn’t bring themselves to say they needed a wig and leave.
 I’ve seen them being pushed into coming too soon and jump up in the middle of a fitting, burst into tears and say “I’m sorry but I can’t do this now,” and leave.

-It’s my job to snatch their dignity at the door and hold onto it as tight as I can through the love of God and use all my professional knowledge to calm and assure them it’s going to be alright.
-Sickness or hair loss does not discriminate; my job is to reinvent their best hair day.
+It’s our job to snatch their dignity at the door and hold onto it as tight as we can through the love of God and use all of our professional knowledge to calm and assure them it’s going to be alright.
+Sickness or hair loss does not discriminate; our job is to reinvent their best hair day.
 If you need a blue streak down the center of your forehead because that’s what it takes for you feel better, no worries, I’ll help you.

 I want to make sure when you leave Hairs 2 U Wig Bank you’re feeling confident and assured knowing your hair will not be the elephant in the room.
 This way, you can worry about getting well and not about your hair.